When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Electric board with circuit breakers.
 Circuit breaker used on items such as a residential iron, hot water heater, a kitchen oven, or an electric clothes dryer.

-Understanding the power draw of your water heater is crucial.
-The hot water heater breaker size depends on the power requirements of the tank.
-Most water heaters use 220 to 240 volts of AC (alternating current).
+You must understand the power draw of your unit before heading to the hardware store.
+The breaker size depends entirely on the wattage rating of the heating elements.
+Most residential electric water heaters run on 240 volts AC (alternating current).

 Water Heater Breaker Size Chart

-Element Wattage 120 Volt Breaker 220 Volt Breaker Wire Gauge
+Element Wattage Voltage Required Breaker Required Wire Gauge

 How to Calculate Water Heater Breaker Size